Haley Sacks

-Haley Sacks (also known as MrsDowJones) is an American entrepreneur.
+Haley Sacks (born 1991), also known as MrsDowJones, is an American entrepreneur.
 One of the first financial influencers, she is the founder and CEO of Finance is Cool, a media company and educational platform.

 Early life and education

 Sacks was born in New York City and raised on the Upper East Side.
 Her mother was a social worker and her father worked at Goldman Sachs.
 She was bored and intimidated by the financial news that was front and center at home and instead followed celebrity news.
 She grew up surrounded by wealth but money was never discussed.
 She believed that finance was the domain of men and doubted her own ability to manage or grow it.

 Sacks attended The Dalton School, Columbia Prep, and Wesleyan University, where she rowed varsity crew.
 A film major, as a student she made Vine videos that generated significant viral attention.
 She graduated with a degree in film studies in 2013.